 Showtime's Homeland ended its run in 2020 after eight seasons of good guys hunting bad guys, good guys sometimes becoming the bad guys, and us wondering who the good guys were.
 Though it never recaptured the magic of its Drama Series Emmy-winning first season, the series wrapped up exactly in a way it always should have, with an ending that left things open for some sort of continuation of the show, should Showtime choose to revive it in some way — and considering the success Showtime is having with its Dexter revival, network executives might be thinking about how Homeland could come back in a few years.

 But that's all completely hypothetical, and the fact of the matter is that Homeland has gone to the great black site in the sky.
-But you can still get your Homeland kicks -- irresponsible love, screaming matches between CIA agents, and complicated (and not-so-complicated) depictions of foreign cultures -- in other shows.
-If you're dreading a life without Carrie Mathison (Claire Danes) and Saul Berenson (Mandy Patinkin), don't worry, because I've put together a list of shows that will satisfy any Homeland fan.
+But you can still get your Homeland kicks — irresponsible love, screaming matches between CIA agents, and complicated (and not-so-complicated) depictions of foreign cultures — in other shows.
+If you're missing Carrie Mathison (Claire Danes) and Saul Berenson (Mandy Patinkin), don't worry, because we've put together a list of shows that will satisfy any Homeland fan.

 Looking for more recommendations of what to watch next?
 We have a ton of them!
 We also have hand-picked selections based on shows you already love, as well as suggestions for what to watch on Netflix, Amazon Prime Video, Hulu, Disney+, HBO Max, Apple TV+, and Peacock.